-What did the past taste, smell and sound like?
-To truly understand historical civilisations and the world, we must get closer to the things we cannot dig up.
-We asked Paula Lock, PhD student at the University of Kent, to reflect on the success of her Being Human 2016 activity ‘Sensing the past: from smell to sound’.
-The event explored the sights, smells and sounds of ancient Rome and was produced in partnership with the Canterbury Museums and Galleries.
+We asked Paula Lock, PhD student at the University of Kent, to reflect on the success of her Being Human activity ‘Sensing the past: from smell to sound’.
+The event took place in Canterbury on Thursday 24 November, and was produced in partnership with the Canterbury Museums and Galleries.

 Tell us a bit about your event.
 What subject areas did you cover and what did you want to achieve?